UnKnOwN4993/PP3/README.md

 # PP3
-a short python game made by https://github.Peaceeee
+a short python game made by Peaceeee